Priory Hotel, Louth

 The Priory Hotel in Louth, Lincolnshire is a building of historical significance and is listed on the English Heritage Register.
-It is described as an accomplished example of an early 19th Century villa of fine quality.”
-It was built from 1812 to 1818 by Thomas Espin, a talented topographical artist and draughtsman, amateur architect and mathematician.
+It is described as an accomplished example of an early 19th Century villa of fine quality.
+It was built from 1812 to 1818 by Thomas Espin, a talented topographical artist and draughtsman.
 It was the home of several prominent people over the next two centuries.
 Today it is a hotel which provides accommodation, restaurant facilities and caters for special events.